GaloisInc/saw-script/doc/manual/manual.md

 # Proofs about Terms

-Ultimately, the goal of SAW is to allow for proofs about the behavior of programs.
+The goal of SAW is to facilitate proofs about the behavior of programs.
 It may be useful to prove some small fact to use as a rewrite rule in later proofs, but ultimately these rewrite rules come together into a proof of some higher-level property about a software system.

-Whether proving small lemmas (in the form of rewrite rules) or a top-level theorem, the process builds on the idea of a *proof script* which is then ultimately run by one of the top level proof commands.
+Whether proving small lemmas (in the form of rewrite rules) or a top-level theorem, the process builds on the idea of a *proof script* that is run by one of the top level proof commands.

 ~~~~
 prove_print : ProofScript SatResult -> Term -> TopLevel Theorem